Types of Workplace Harassment (and How to Stop Them)

 Addressing Workplace Harassment

 Encouraging a positive work culture, raising employee morale, and preserving a productive work environment depend on addressing workplace harassment.
-Neglecting to tackle harassment may result in adverse legal outcomes, for instance, employees may contact local lawyers specialising in employment law to defend themselves, tarnished reputations, and increased staff attrition.
-Employees have every right to speak with legal representation, especially if they want to bring a case forward about the harassment faced, which businesses have to understand.
+Neglecting to tackle harassment may result in adverse legal outcomes; for instance, employees may contact local lawyers specializing in employment law to defend themselves, tarnished reputations, and increased staff attrition.
+Employees have every right to speak with legal representation, especially if they want to bring a case forward about the harassment faced, which businesses must understand.

 Types of Workplace Harassment